the wise being unattached should act desiring to benefit the world

 I’m a practicing Hindu, Azeem a practicing Muslim, and both of us have had numerous conversations on spiritual practice over the years.
 While there are differences in our religious traditions for the most part our laws on piety, charity, karma, and numerous other principles are the same.
 It’s not our personal opinion to follow these practices but rather what the teachings of our traditions tell us to execute in our daily lives.
 The instruction given to us by our teachers/gurus along with the histories documented in our divine books may differ, but the objective of our spiritual paths are virtually the same.

 We’ve had discussions on how something which should inspire people to better themselves is instead manipulated and portrayed in a negative light.
 The public is constantly bombarded by media stories of religious conflict.
 Because of our South Asian backgrounds we’re especially bothered by the consistent focus in the news about violence between Hindus and Muslims.
 One purpose of this blog will be to counter the misconception that Hinduism and Islam can’t co-exist together.
 We’ll post news stories ignored by the media documenting unity between both communities.
 Working and living together peacefully with no quarrel, taking care of each other’s temples and mosques, and celebrating each religion’s holidays and festivals side by side.
-And we’ll honor the lives of saints and seekers who worked to reconcile both paths such as Shirdi Sai Baba, Guru Nanak, Kabir, Ramakrishna, and numerous others.
+And we’ll honor the lives of saints and seekers who worked to reconcile both paths such as Shirdi Sai Baba, Guru Nanak, Kabir, and numerous others.

 The other group on the scene misconstruing religion are general or casual followers of particular faiths.
-While clearly not dangerous or fanatical, they’ve done a disservice to themselves by not taking the time to examine their scriptures.
-And even though they’ll admit they’re uneducated on the full scope of what their tradition actually stands for, they generally feel theirs is superior to others.
+While clearly not dangerous or fanatical, they’ve done a disservice to themselves by not taking the time to examine the tradition they identify with.
+And even though they’ll admit they’re uneducated on the full scope of what their tradition actually stands for, they generally feel their religion is superior to others.
 I’ve had conversations with people of different religions where they’d claim their particular practice was the best.
 When asked if they’ve gone through their holy book(s) from cover to cover as well as books of other systems they generally say no. This seems really odd.
 Their religion is the best yet they’ve made no effort to know their own faith inside and out?
 Their sacred writings are superior but they’re clueless on the texts of other systems?
 How did they determine that other beliefs are inferior when they can’t even compare doctrines?
 How does one decide their religion is the best with a very basic knowledge of it?

 The fact that Facebook groups like “Hindu Pride” and “Proud to be Muslim” exist is truly ironic and shows that the tens of thousands of members in these groups lack understanding of their own tenets.
 In virtually all religions, pride and ego are considered major obstacles for those desiring to reach the most High.
 Gita 16:4 refers to pride and conceit as the “qualities of demons.”
 And Quran 31:18-19 commands people to do away with arrogance and “walk humbly.”
 In both books, devotees are asked to surrender their ego and focus their mind on the Almighty instead.
 Spiritual traditions don’t exist to inflate one’s self importance or encourage a superiority complex.
 Rather they exist to purify one’s heart, mind, and soul as well as motivating people to reduce suffering in the world.